quxflux/sorting_network_cpp/README.md

 * `bitonic_merge_sort`
 * `size_optimized_sort`

-Following example shows how to specify a different `type` than the default one:
+The following example shows how to specify a different `type` than the default one:

 ```cpp
 quxflux::sorting_net::sorting_network<N, quxflux::sorting_net::type::bitonic_merge_sort>()(std::begin(data_to_be_sorted));
 ```
 ## Using custom compare and swap implementations

 The compare and swap operation is the fundamental element a sorting network is composed of.
-The default implementation works well on scalar types, but if you want to specify a custom implementation (e.g. when hardware intrinsics should be used) you may do this by providing a compare and swap functor to the `sorting_network::operator()` as in following example:
+The default implementation works well on scalar types.
+However, if you want to specify a custom implementation (e.g., when hardware intrinsics should be used), you may do this by providing a compare and swap functor to the `sorting_network::operator()` as in the following example:

 ```cpp
 #include <sorting_network_cpp/sorting_network.h>